milton-jr92/beverage-delivery/README.md

 ## Build and Run

 * Step 1 - cloning the repo https://github.com/milton-jr92/beverage-delivery.git;
-* Step 2 - inside the folder /beverage-delivery, right-click -> "Git Bash Here" (or any other terminal), and type "npm install";
+* Step 2 - inside the folder /beverage-delivery, execute the command "npm install";
 * Step 3 - once the installed is concluded with success and no errors (some warning may appear depending of the arch where is being executed), we can start run the API with the command "node main".
 ** "Server is running on port 9000" should appear.